hakuhodo-technologies/scope-rl/docs/documentation/online_offline_rl.rst

 Further, the state and reward observations in the logged dataset are also biased since state transition and data collection heavily depend on the action chosen by the behavior policy.
 Therefore, we need to tackle the `distributional shift` between the behavior policy and a new policy and deal with the out-of-distribution problem.

-The problem of Extrapolation Error
+The Problem of Extrapolation Error
 ----------
 Apparently, Q-learning seems to be compatible with the offline setting, as it uses a large amount of data to learn Q-function.
 However, Q-function is known to suffer from `extrapolation error` :cite:`fujimoto2019off`